 Bruce was pro-science.
 Science is good, but there are unintended consequences of science and technology changing spiritual influences in society.

-If man can become a creator, why couldn't the advanced machines man creates become creators?
+If man can become a creator of tech, why couldn't the advanced machines man creates become creators of tech?
 Bill Gates, Stephen Hawking, and Elon Musk, all who have some doubts of God as the first creator, have the fear that the intelligent machines that man has created could potentially decide to become creators themselves.
 These AI machines could potentially decide to get rid of all mankind or make mankind into slaves.
 Elon Musk predicts that AI machines will probably keep people as pets.

 Musk also said, “With artificial intelligence, we are summoning the demon.
 In all those stories where there’s the guy with the pentagram and the holy water, it’s like, he’s sure he can control the demon.
 [It] doesn’t work out....”
 “Potentially [it’s] more dangerous than nukes.”